-A Roth IRA is my favorite way to save for retirement.
-You use after-tax dollars to make your contributions and when you withdraw the funds you will not owe income tax, including the money the Roth has earned.
+All About Roth IRAsWith a Roth IRA, you use after-tax dollars to make your contribution and when you withdraw the funds in retirement you will not owe income tax.

-These plans were designed to help individuals not covered by retirement plans at work and to give those individuals changing jobs the ability to rollover retirement assets and retain the tax deferred status.
+All About Traditional IRAsIRAs were introduced in 1974 and were designed to help individuals not covered by retirement plans at work and to give individuals changing jobs the ability to rollover retirement assets and retain the tax deferred status.